Reviews and appeals of a Centrelink decision

-Contact us for a full explanation and we'll check the details and thoroughly explain the decision to you.
+Contact us for a full explanation.
+We'll check the details and thoroughly explain the decision to you.
 This gives you a chance to correct any misunderstandings and present new information.

 Request an internal review

 If you still believe the decision is incorrect, you can ask for a review.
-The decision will be reviewed by an independent officer.
+An Authorised Review Officer who is an independent officer will review the decision.

 Ask for a review by:

 - completing the Review of decision form (SS351) or ABSTUDY and Assistance for Isolated Children (AIC) Review of Decision form (SY054) and posting it to a service centre, or